pekoto-zz/MyNotes/ProblemRecognitionApproach.md

 You _might_ also be able to do one for notValid, but be careful -- the conditions may not be commutitive.

+__DFSing from target__

+When DFSing through every cell in a matrix, instead of checking if every cell can reach the target, can you DFS from the target instead?
+For example, the Pacific-Atlantic Water Flow problem, you can DFS from the top and sides, giving you an O((n\*m)(n+m)) runtime.

 ### Optimization Techniques
 * Do you need an O(n) runtime?
 Forget about sorting.
 Can you store data in a map instead?
 * Do you need to use O(1) space?
 Does sorting the data help?